-On Wednesday evening, the OA is planning to host a block party program following the evening meal.
+On Wednesday evening, the OA is planning to host a block party program.
+This event will be part of the BBQ Tailgate Dinner.
 It will include yard games (corn hole, horseshoes, ladder golf, etc.), an open drum demonstration, Gaga Ball and more.
-Following the Block Party, an ice cream social will be held for Arrowmen to bond in Brotherhood.
+Following the Block Party, a call-out campfire ceremony will occur at the Campfire Circle followed by an ice cream social for Arrowmen to bond in Brotherhood.